MLIR

 Syntax:

 Broadcast the operand to all elements of the result tensor.
-The operand is required to be of integer/index/float type, and the result tensor must be statically shaped.
+The operand is required to be of integer/index/float type.

 %t = tensor.splat %s : tensor<8x16xf32>

-// Broadcasts %s to a 2-d dynamically shaped tensor, with %m, %n binding
+// Broadcasts %s to a 3D dynamically shaped tensor, with %m and %n binding

 Traits: AlwaysSpeculatableImplTrait